MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 ChopLib requires the ability to create copies of ChopProtocol to provide modules with their own unique copy.
 By default ChopProtocol contains a _clone function that uses copy's 'deepcopy' function.
-If your data (in clientData and serverData) are complex enough, this might no be enough to copy your data.
+If your data (in clientData and serverData) are complex enough, this might not be enough to copy your data.
 In these instances you should create an inherited class based on ChopProtocol and redefine the _clone function.